muratk5n/thirdwave/en/README.md

 ---

-I nudge the recommender now, giving it only one movie so I get more movies of that type.
+I nudge the recommender now, giving it only one movie like to get more movies of that type.
 WR came from *Vertical Limit*; makes sense, shot in a wide landscape, lots of nature, snow..